flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 As technology advances, new resources become available (the Internet! databases! smart phones! powerful browsers!
-AWS!), new environments evolve to combine those resources and frameworks are created to target those environments.
+AWS!), new environments evolve to combine those resources, and frameworks are created to target those environments.
 This is why we talk about mobile frameworks and desktop frameworks and the like.

 One of the reasons I stopped using Rails was because it was a _web application framework_, but I wanted to build _single page